-Members should implement a site-specific plan for cleaning and maintenance.
-A daily, weekly and monthly cleaning schedule will be established for each area of the detention facility (e.g., housing, food preparation, laundry, loading dock/trash storage, barber shop, warehouse, common areas).
-The following recommendations include, but are not limited to, specific areas and items:
+Jail members should implement a site-specific plan for cleaning and maintenance.
+A daily, weekly, and monthly cleaning schedule will be established for each area of the detention facility (e.g., housing, food preparation, laundry, loading dock/trash storage, barber shop, warehouse, common areas).
+The following recommendations include but are not limited to specific areas and items:

 - (a) Daily cleaning:

-- 1. Sweep and then wet mop the entire jail floor
+- Sweep and then wet mop the entire jail floor

 - 2. Clean all cell block areas

-- 3. Empty all trash receptacles
+- Empty all trash receptacles

 - 4. Clean all toilets and sinks

 - 5. Clean all showers

 - (b) Weekly cleaning:

-- 1. Dust bars and window ledges
+- Dust bars and window ledges

 - 2. Clean air conditioning/heating grates

-- 3. Clean mattresses (mattresses are also to be cleaned prior to being issued to a new inmate)
+- 3. Clean mattresses (mattresses are also to be cleaned prior to being issued to a new incarcerated person)

 - 4. Pour water down floor drains to test for flow

-- 5. Hydrogen Peroxide (spray and wipes by Clorox) disinfectant is being used for the disinfection of the handcuffs

 - (c) Monthly cleaning:

 - 1. Walls

-- 2. Ceilings

-- 3. Bunk pans
+- 2. Ceilings - 3.
+Bunk pans